 The University's practice is to structure its financial assets to be available as its general expenditures, liabilities, and other obligations come due.
-As a reserve against unexpected liquidity needs, the University maintains a \$15,000 line of credit of which \$13,000 was available at June 30, 2020 (Note 9).
+As a reserve against unexpected liquidity needs, the University maintains a \$15,000 line of credit of which \$15,000 was available at June 30, 2021 (see Note 9).